-155. 1.
-The Unison, or the same identical sound, although it cannot properly be reckoned an Interval, is always considered as such, when employed in Harmony: it is therefore inserted here among the Intervals of Melody.
-The present opportunity may be taken of improving the Student in the practice of the seven Clefs, and showing their practical utility.
+155. I. The Unison, or the same identical sound, although it cannot properly be reckoned an Interval, is always considered as such, when employed in Harmony; it is therefore inserted here among the Intervals of Melody.
+The present opportunity may be taken of improving the Student in the practice of the seven Clefs, and shewing their practical utility.
+CHAP.
+I. INTERVALS.

 Example of the Unison, or the same Sound being the once-marked C (Art.
-37,) in all the Clefs.
+37, p.
+17) in all the Clefs.